 Reutemann is the only driver who has scored a podium finish at his home Grand Prix on his birthday, but four other drivers have made home race appearances on their birthdays.
 The first to do so was Toulo de Graffenried at the 1952 Swiss Grand Prix, who finished just outside the points in sixth place.

 American Chuck Arnold competed in the 1959 Indianapolis 500 – the penultimate time that it was a round of the Drivers’ Championship – where he finished 15th.
 It was 19 years before another driver made a home appearance on their birthday.
-The driver to do so was Bruno Giacomelli, who finished fourteenth at Monza in the 1978 Italian Grand Prix.
+The driver to do so was Bruno Giacomelli, who finished 14th at Monza in the 1978 Italian Grand Prix.

 Since Reutemann’s podium finish at home on his birthday, there has been only one more driver who celebrated their birthday with a home appearance.
 Pierluigi Martini raced in the 1989 San Marino Grand Prix on his birthday.
 Though given the title of ‘San Marino’ Grand Prix, the event was held at the Imola circuit in Italy.
 Martini drove only six laps before retiring with gearbox problems.